ianmbloom/futhask/README.md

 ### Context Generation
     getContext :: [ContextOptions] -> IO Context

-Available contextoptions will depend on backend used
+Available context options will depend on backend used.

 ### The FT monad
 To make the wrappers safe, and reduce clutter from explicitly passing around the context the FT-monad is introduced.
 The FT-monad is an environment (Reader) monad that implicitly passes the context around as necessary.
 Like the ST-monad, the FT-monad is parameterised by a rigid type variable to prevent references to the context from escaping the monad.

-To run the monad the function
+To run the computation, the function

     runFTIn :: Context -> (forall c.
-FT c a) -> a is used.
+FT c a) -> a

+is used.
 Additionally

     runFTWith :: [ContextOptions] -> (forall c.
 FT c a) -> a runFT :: (forall c.
-FT c a) -> a are defined for convienience in the case that the context doesn't need to be reused.
+FT c a) -> a

+are defined for convienience in the case that the context doesn't need to be reused.

 ### Input and Output